Joyland (King novel)

 Joyland is a novel by American writer Stephen King, published in 2013 by Hard Case Crime.
 It is King's second book for the imprint, following The Colorado Kid (2005).
 The first edition was released only in paperback, with cover art created by Robert McGinnis and Glen Orbik.
 A limited hardcover edition followed a week later.
 The novel was nominated for the 2014 Edgar Award for Best Paperback Original.

 Background information

 The novel was first mentioned in passing in Neil Gaiman's interview with Stephen King for The Sunday Times, published on April 8, 2012, and was officially announced on May 30, 2012.
 The novel's cover art was revealed on September 20, 2012, by Entertainment Weekly.
 In his interview on NPR's Fresh Air on May 28, 2013, King revealed that the novel grew from a single image he had for 20 years of a boy in a wheelchair flying a Jesus kite on a beach.
-King also noted that Canobie Lake Park, an amusement park in Salem, NH, was one of the main sources of inspiration for the novel.
+King also noted that Canobie Lake Park, an amusement park in Salem, New Hampshire, was one of the main sources of inspiration for the novel.